kjell/mcn-2020-git-haiku/index.md

-Dry cheerful cricket
+Lightning -
-then cry all birds and fishes
+from cold streamlets for the sea
-from the kiri tree.
+Contemptuous of frost